homebound-team/graphql-typescript-factories/README.markdown

 2. Adjust the example files under the [`integration` directory](/integration) to use your new feature.

-3. Run `npm run build`, to create a build with your changes
+3. Run `yarn build`, to create a build with your changes

-4. Run `npm run graphql-codegen`, and verify the output
+4. Run `yarn graphql-codegen`, and verify the output

 ## Todo